Berserk-Games/Tabletop-Simulator-API/docs/ui/introUI.md

 ###Basics of XML

 In the UI XML, you create **elements** and modify them with **attributes**.
-Each element is created using elements.
+Each element is created using tags.
 Here is an element being created.

 ```xml
 <Text>Displayed Text</Text>